Some thoughts on pacing and planning your year’s work for AP Calculus AB or BC. The ideas are my own and are only suggestions for you to consider.

 Keep a copy of the latest Course and Exam Description handy.
 Changes in the exam are announced in this book; to keep up to date be sure you always read the following year’s edition which is available at AP Central shortly after the exam is given in May.
 The book contains the “Topical Outline” for the AB and BC courses.
 The topics listed here are what may be tested on the exams.
 What is not listed will not be tested.
 For example, calculating volumes by the method of Cylindrical Shells is not listed; any volume problem on the exam can be done by other methods.
 This does not mean you may not or should not teach the topics that are not listed if you believe your students will benefit from them.
 If you wish to teach them you may still do so.
 Students may use these methods on the exam; they will not be penalized for correct mathematics.
 Many teachers teach these topics in the time after the exam.

 PLANNING YOUR YEAR

 Get out your school calendar.
-The AP Calculus exams are usually given during the first week in May; the exact date will be in the Course Description book and at AP Central.
+The AP Calculus exams are usually given during the first week in May; the exact date will be at AP Central.

 - Count back about 2 school weeks from the exam date (don’t count your spring break week).
 Allow an extra week if you are prone to many snow days.
 This time will be used for review.
 (This brings you to a week or so into April.)